Yeah Buddy!

 Certainly not as mobile as one should be for wrestling anyway.

-But there is a bodybuilding principle that I think has it’s place when looking to develop functional pulling strength for wrestling (ie the strength needed to finish leg attacks, body locks, various throws, and ride on top).
+But there is a bodybuilding principle that I think has it’s place in a lifting program for wrestlers.
+Specifically, when you’re looking to develop functional pulling strength (ie the strength needed to finish leg attacks, body locks, various throws, and ride on top).

 The principle- ISOLATION.

-When in wrestling do you ever get to initiate your pull with your hips?
+When in wrestling do you ever initiate a pull with your hips?

-Other than in a mat return situation, I can’t think of any (and Cleans, DB Snatches, etc. are much better for training hip power for this situation).
+Other than in a mat return situation, I can’t think of any.

-You certainly don’t have the luxury of creating momentum from your hips when you’re trying to pull in a leg attack while your opponent is doing everything to stop you.
+You certainly don’t have the luxury of creating momentum from your hips when you’re trying to pull in a leg attack, do you?

 What about when you’re riding on top?